Minimal model of self-organized clusters with phase transitions in ecological communities: Stability analysis of simple cluster patterns

 \subsection{Chain of clusters}

 In principle, we can also classify patterns for chains of interacting clusters with length $l\geq 3$ using the above techniques, but the process quickly becomes too tedious.
 Instead, here we prove an upper bound for the critical $\alpha$ for a chain to become stable.
 Using similar arguments as in the previous section, one can show that within an interacting chain with $d=K-1$, the clusters must have sizes $2\leq n\leq K+1$.
 In particular, by taking the boundary species of each cluster, we see that there is an interaction subnetwork where all clusters have size $2$ and are still separated by $d=K-1$.
+(When $K=1$, this pattern corresponds to a large cluster with size $n=2l$.)
 The interaction matrix for this subnetwork has size $2l$ and is given by

 which has eigenvalues

 Now by the first lemma, a chain of length $l$ is stable only if the above interaction network is stable, which happens when the minimum eigenvalue $\lambda_1$ is positive.
 Therefore, the critical $\alpha$ for a chain of length $l$ to be stable, denoted as $\alpha_l$, must satisfy